 - assessment and management of patients over the age of 16 years with COVID related clinical concerns

 - and adult patients incidentally COVID positive with other unrelated clinical concerns, such as other illness, minor injury, or care coordination needs.

-The CAHLN CCC has access to pathology, radiology, ECGs, specialty team reviews, minor procedures, and other CAHLN Services.
+The CAHLN CCC has access to pathology, radiology, ECGs, and other CAHLN Services.

 It also administers Monoclonal Antibody Infusions (MAB) to people with confirmed COVID-19, which is intended to reduce the risk of severe illness.

 You can read more about how the CCC is supporting patients here.

 Who can be referred?

 - Patients who are confirmed COVID-19 positive on PCR within 10 days of symptom onset (up to 14 days if remains symptomatic beyond 10 days)